climatetracecoalition/climate-trace-tools/compare/subtract_out/README.md

 - `start_year` : *int.* start_year for plot.
 - `end_year` : *int.* end_year for plot.
 - `create_folders` : *bool*.
 Defaults to False.
 True will create a system of folders according to your inputs, and store plots in these folders.
 False will result in the html plot being written to whatever directory you are working in.
+- `plot_live` : *bool*.
+Defaults to True.
+True will generate html plots in your browser as the code runs.
+False will not plot the data live, but will save the html plots to your data folder.
+Helpful to set to False if you are generating a large number of plots.

 ### Examples